apache/echarts-doc/en/option/series/funnel.md

 )}}

 ## labelLine(Object)
-the visual guide line style of label.
-When [label position](~series-funnel.label.normal.position) is set as `'left'`or`'right'`, the visual guide line would show.
+The visual guide line style of label.
+When [label position](~series-funnel.label.normal.position) is set as `'left'`or`'right'`, the visual guide line will show.
 {{ use: partial-funnel-label-line(prefix='##') }}

 ## itemStyle(Object)